Taiwan Travel Guide - Read Before You Go

 ■ Money Exchange

-Taiwan’s unit of currency is the New Taiwan Dollar (NTD or TWD).
+Taiwan’s official currency is the New Taiwan Dollar (NTD or TWD).

 ■ Daily Budget